 What is Peroneal Tendinopathy?

-Peroneal tendonitis is the common term for a peroneal tendinopathy.
+Peroneal tendonitis is the often-used term for peroneal tendinopathy.
 Peroneal tendinopathy is a condition which is characterised by structural changes of the peroneal tendon in response to load.
 Contrary to popular belief, it is not an inflammatory condition.
-Swelling is common due to irritation of the tendon and surrounding structures, however, it is not a crucial aspect of the condition.
-This is why health practitioners now refer to peroneal tendonitis as the more accurate term: peroneal tendinopathy.
+Swelling is present due to irritation of the tendon and surrounding structures.
+However, it is not a crucial aspect of the injury.
+This lack of inflammation is why health practitioners now refer to peroneal tendonitis as the more accurate term: peroneal tendinopathy.

 More info about tendinopathy.

 Peroneal tendon injuries are usually due to increased loads and overuse of the peroneal muscles.
-Over time, the tendon thickens in an attempt to manage the increase in tensile load more effectively.
-Depending on the stage of the tendinopathy, these structural changes are reversible and often respond well to physiotherapy management.
+Over time, the tendon thickens in an attempt to manage the increase in a tensile load more effectively.
+Minor structural changes are reversible and often respond well to physiotherapy management.

 What are the Peroneal Muscles?